 Contrary to the mainstream horror cinema which driven by its aesthetic and entertainment value, the rural approach in horror seeks a new method to find—borrowing Jeffrey Sconce concept “electronic elsewhere”—a “cinematic elsewhere”, a possibility of other dimensions generated and accessed through the wonders of cinematic media and ritualistic practice.
 The enthusiasm for “cinematic elsewhere” brought forward by Misteri Bondowoso would have no real equal until the recent emergence of the ubiquitous livestream ghost hunting videos.
 In Indonesian contemporary cinema, Misteri Bondowoso might function, as coined by Clifford Geertz, as a “cultural broker” between rural and traditional worldviews of ghost and metropolitan politics of horror entertainment.

-As an attempt to examine the cultural and political implication of rural approach on horror cinema in Indonesia, this film offers an essayistic approach that investigates the rural-urban dynamic in horror cinema from the New Order regime to the dawn of deconstructed horror genre found in the kino-pravda style Misteri Bondowoso.
-Based on that study, this film asks question, that Thomas Elsaesser famously put it, “when and where is cinema?” according to the relation between hauntology, authority-autonomy, and cinematic apparatus.
+As an attempt to examine the cultural and political implication of rural approach on horror cinema in Indonesia, Ghost Like Us offers an essayistic approach that investigates the rural-urban dynamic in horror cinema from the New Order regime to the dawn of deconstructed horror genre found in the kino-pravda style Misteri Bondowoso.
+Based on that study, this essay film asks question, that Thomas Elsaesser famously put it, “when and where is cinema?” according to the relation between hauntology, authority-autonomy, and cinematic apparatus.
 In addition, it demonstrates a poetic reflection of horror, ideology, the evolution of cinema, and cinematic-thinking in understanding the current landscape of media technology in Indonesia and Asia.